Converse Logo

 Converse Emblem

 The five-pointed star occupies a central place in the Converse brand logo.
-It is present in every version of the trademark – as a designation of premium-class goods.
+It is present in every trademark version as a designation of premium-class goods.
 Initially, this symbol was located to the left of the name.
-Above it were two dots in a row – it was located in a square with rounded corners or a circle.
+Above it were two rows of dots – a square with rounded corners or a circle.
 In the 2011-2017 version, the star was combined with the letter “O,” using it instead of the intraliteral space.
 In the current emblem, which debuted in 2007, the star is slightly tilted to the right and stands on one ray.

 FAQ